The Sign Pattern Problem for Ehrhart Polynomials

-\begin{thm} Let $d\geq 5$.
-Assume that Question \ref{QuestionHHTY} has been verified for polytopes of dimensions $1$ through $d$.
-For Question \ref{QuestionHHTY}, it suffices to verify $F_{d+1}$ cases for $(d+1)$-dimensional polytopes under the constraints of Embedding Theorems I, II, III, and IV, where $F_{d+1}$ satisfies the Fibonacci recurrence.
-The initial terms are given by $F_6=1$ and $F_7=1$. \end{thm} \begin{proof} Let $\mathcal{P}$ be a $d+1$-dimensional integral polytope with Ehrhart polynomial $i(\mathcal{P},t)= 1+\sum_{i=1}^{d+1} c_i t^i$.
-By Embedding Theorem I \ref{thm_Embedding Theorem}, it suffices to consider the following cases for $(d+1)$-dimensional polytopes:
+\begin{thm} Let $d \geq 5$.
+Suppose Question~\ref{QuestionHHTY} has been verified for polytopes of dimensions $1$ through $d$.
+Then for $(d+1)$-dimensional polytopes, under the constraints of Embedding Theorems~I--IV, it suffices to verify $F_{d+1}$ cases, where $F_n$ satisfies the Fibonacci recurrence $F_n = F_{n-1} + F_{n-2}$ with initial conditions $F_6 = 1$ and $F_7 = 1$. \end{thm} \begin{proof} Let $\mathcal{P}$ be a $(d+1)$-dimensional integral polytope with Ehrhart polynomial $i(\mathcal{P},t) = 1 + \sum_{i=1}^{d+1} c_i t^i$.
+Embedding Theorem~I~\ref{thm_Embedding Theorem} restricts consideration to sign patterns of the form